 Jessica Houston’s multimedia works concern perception, ecology and time.
-With minimal means, using painting, photography and installation, she quietly challenges modern myths glorifying technology and progress.
-The way the viewer sees the constantly shifting work—through a tinted window, an architectural intervention, or a reflected color—questions the authority of sight.
-Her works are intrinsically connected to their environment; they grow out of deeper questions about sustainable engagement with the natural world.
-Houston uses color and light to point to the changeability of perception; color lies at the boundary of what we (think) we see; its instability evokes contingency, context and flux.
-In this way, color serves as an interruption of the visual grammar, inviting viewers into the gaps.
+With minimal means, using painting, photography and installation, she quietly advocates for a reawakened sensitivity to our natural world.
+She has worked in Iceland, the Arctic, Italy, the US and Canada on projects that involve communities and their relationship to place.
+Creative analysis of latent forces—physics of light and color, the movement of the sun—allows prolonged engagement with something that unfolds slowly, in real time.
+The way the viewer sees the constantly shifting work—through a tinted window, or a reflected color—points to the changeability of perception.
+Color lies at the boundary of what we (think) we see; its instability evokes contingency, context and flux.
+In this way, color interrupts the visual grammar, inviting viewers into the gaps.
 Her projects speak to the fragility of our changing natural world, and our nature within it.